christianftk/interview-nerds/README.md

 1. Node.js and npm are installed on your machine.
 2. MongoDB is installed and running locally.
 If not, you can download it from [here](https://www.mongodb.com/try/download/community) and follow the installation instructions for your OS.
+3. There's 2 JSON (library.books and library.authors) which contains the few entries I've worked with during the challenge.

 ### Steps